2025–26 Ulster Rugby season: Sponsorship

+Men's season

 Personnel changes

 Assistant coach Dan Soper moved from assistant coach to a new transition and development role.
 Former Connacht attack coach Mark Sexton joined as backs coach.
-Willie Faloon is defence and contact skills coach.
+Willie Faloon was defence and contact skills coach.
 Niall Annett and Jonathon Graham were appointed Elite Player Development Officers.
 In September, Ulster announced that general manager Bryn Cunningham was to leave his post once a successor had been recruited.
 Former Ulster and Ireland captain Rory Best was announced as the new general manager on 29 October.

 South African loose forward Juarno Augustus joined from Northampton Saints.
-Three new props signed: tighthead Rory McGuire, from Leinster; Irish-qualified loosehead Sam Crean, who had previous spent some time at Ulster on loan, from Saracens; and Australian international loosehead Angus Bell will join Ulster in December, on sabbatical from the Waratahs.
+Three new props signed: tighthead Rory McGuire, from Leinster; Irish-qualified loosehead Sam Crean, who had previous spent some time at Ulster on loan, from Saracens; and Australian international loosehead Angus Bell joined Ulster in December, on sabbatical from the Waratahs.
 Academy locks Joe Hopes and Charlie Irvine joined the senior squad on development deals, to become senior deals in 2026, and out-half James Humphreys moved from a development contract to a senior one, as did prop Scott Wilson and back rowers James McNabney and Lorcan McLoughlin, while academy out-half Jack Murphy was upgraded to a senior contract.
 Six players joined the academy: hooker Connor Magee, props Tom McAllister and Flynn Longstaff, out-half Daniel Green, and wings Josh Gibson and Aitzol Arenzana-King.

 Lock Kieran Treadwell left to join Harlequins.
 Scrum-half John Cooney joined French club Brive.
 Flanker Reuben Crothers retired.
 Lock Alan O'Connor left to become head of rugby development at Ballymena Academy.
 Prop Andrew Warwick retired from professional rugby and returned to Ballymena RFC; Prop Corrie Barrett, flanker Matty Rea and scrum-half Michael McDonald were released, along with academy players Rory Telfer, Zac Solomon, Jack Boal and Ben McFarlane.
 Academy prop Cameron Doak joined the Harlequins academy.
 Out-half Aidan Morgan left by mutual consent, and signed for Toyota Verblitz.
-In November, centre Stewart Moore joined Newcastle Falcons on loan for the rest of the season.
+In November, centre Stewart Moore joined Newcastle Falcons on loan, but was soon recalled to cover for injuries.

+Two Irish-qualified 18-year-olds, Australian-born lock Paddy Woods and South-African-born centre Rynard Gordon, joined the Ulster academy in February.

+Davy Haslett, Ulster's head coach in the 1997–98 season, died in June 2026.